IATI/D-Portal/README.md

 /plated-example to the new github name.
 If publishing to your main github page eg xriss.github.io then this should be set to / only.

-To use this project as a starter for a github hosted website do the following.
+Here is a step by step guide to use this project as a starter for a github hosted website.

 1. Visit https://github.com/new and create a new project.